 The goal of the Doctoral Program in Clinical-Community Psychology is to educate doctoral students as clinical-community scientists who are prepared to work in a range of roles and contexts.
 Students who wish to focus on applied practice work without a strong grounding in scientific approaches to their work are not likely to be satisfied in our program.
 Our training model provides: (a) training in research and research methods that help inform the planning or delivery of psychosocial interventions and (b) knowledge of how to develop and implement applied practices that are contextually appropriate and grounded in empirical science.
-Our program exists in the context of USC and is a Carnegie I Research Institution for its high research productivity and a Department of Psychology that is consistently one of the top departments on campus for extramural research funding.
-Admissions Criteria.
-Apply to the program.»
+Our program exists in the context of UofSC as a Carnegie I Research Institution for its high research productivity and a Department of Psychology that is consistently one of the top departments on campus for extramural research funding.
+Objectives for Our Training.

 Scientific Principles and Approaches